 Before enactment of the 2008 Farm Bill, the Federal Meat Inspection Act and Poultry Products Inspection Act prohibited selling state-inspected meat and poultry products (beef, poultry, pork, lamb and goat) across state lines.
 This regulation was in sharp contrast to other state-inspected food products (milk, dairy products, fruit, vegetables, fish and shellfish), which are freely marketed across the country.
-Furthermore, meat and poultry products from 34 foreign countries can also be freely shipped and sold anywhere in the United States.
-Even “non-amenable” products – such as venison, bison, pheasant, quail, rabbit and others – can be shipped across state lines without restriction even though these products are normally regulated by state inspection programs.
+Furthermore, meat and poultry products from 34 foreign countries could then and still can also be freely shipped and sold anywhere in the United States.
+Even “non-amenable” products – such as venison, bison, pheasant, quail, rabbit and others – can be shipped across state lines without restriction even though state inspection programs regulate these products.

-The federal restrictions on interstate shipment of meat and poultry was a burden on small farmers and ranchers, who may not live near small-scale federally-inspected meat and poultry plants and are often shut out of large-scale federally-inspected plants, because they do not have contracts with the processors or because they deliver relatively small lots at one time for processing.
+The federal restrictions on interstate shipment of meat and poultry can be a burden on small farmers and ranchers, who may not live near small-scale federally-inspected meat and poultry plants and are often shut out of large-scale federally-inspected plants, because they do not have contracts with the processors or because they deliver relatively small lots at one time for processing.

-A new provision allows for the interstate shipment of meat and poultry and their products from certain small state-inspected packing and processing establishments.
+The Cooperative Interstate Shipment program, created by the 2008 Farm Bill and administered by the Food Safety Inspection Service, allows for the interstate shipment of meat and poultry and their products from certain small state-inspected packing and processing establishments.

 Section 11015 of the Food, Conservation, and Energy Act (FCEA) of 2008 amends the Federal Meat Inspection Act by adding a new Title V – “Inspections by Federal and State Agencies” – to be codified at 21 U.S.C.
 Section 683 and amends the Poultry Products Inspection Act by adding a new Section 31, to be codified at 21 U.S.C.
 Section 472.